aantron/ocaml.org/data/planet/ocamlpro/opam-220-release.md

 your own Cygwin/MSYS2 installation and use native Windows opam from that.
 Please see the <a href="https://opam.ocaml.org/blog/opam-2-2-0-windows/">previous blog post</a>
 for more information.</p>
-<p>There are two &quot;ports&quot; of OCaml on native Windows, referred to by the name of
+<p>There are two "ports" of OCaml on native Windows, referred to by the name of
 provider of the C compiler.
 The mingw-w64 port is <a href="https://www.mingw-w64.org/">GCC-based</a>. opam's external dependency (depext) system works for this port (including providing GCC itself), and many packages are already well-supported in